 In 2011, three top obstetricians from PeaceHealth Medical Group decided to join Women’s Care after a continually good relationship between the two clinics.
 Deciding that these new additions could all work together philosophically, these obstetricians joined the Women’s Care group and become a part of our family.
 In combination with Women’s Care, this mutual solution resulted in better coordination and patient care within the PeaceHealth obstetrics population.

 The medical equipment used and the quality of care provided by Women’s Care remains at the highest standard.
-New digital mammogram machines are the best available, and in-office procedures such as ultrasound and bone density scanning are state-of-the-art.
+New digital mammogram machines are the best available, and in-office procedures such as ultrasound are state-of-the-art.
 The success of procedures and approval of patients in this area continues to reflect the accountability and reliability of this independent group and continues to be a source of pride for Women’s Care.